FAQ

 Retry-After

-header indicating how many seconds to wait.
-Video processing quotas are separate: Free allows 3 videos per day and 3 per month, Starter allows 10 per day and 50 per month, and Pro allows 30 per day and 200 per month.
+.
+Video processing quotas are separate: Free allows 5 videos per day and 5 per month, Plus allows 40 per day and 200 per month, and Pro allows 100 per day and 1,000 per month.
 Use exponential backoff when you receive a 429 response rather than retrying in a tight loop.
-See Rate Limits for the complete quota table.
+See Rate Limits for the current quota table and implementation caveats.

 Is there a free trial?

 YT2Text provides two ways to evaluate the platform at no cost.
-The Free plan is permanently available and includes 3 video processing jobs per month with TL;DR summary mode and Markdown export, requiring no credit card to sign up.
+The Free plan is permanently available and includes 5 video processing jobs per month with TL;DR summary mode, requiring no credit card to sign up.
 This plan never expires and is suitable for ongoing light usage or initial evaluation.
-Additionally, the Starter plan includes a 7-day free trial period that grants full access to all Starter features: 50 videos per month, all five AI summary modes, all export formats, and API access.
+Additionally, the Plus plan includes a 7-day free trial period that grants full access to all Plus features: 200 videos per month, all five AI summary modes, and API key access.
 The trial begins when you subscribe and requires payment information upfront, but you will not be charged until the trial period ends.
 You can cancel during the trial to avoid charges.
-There is no separate trial for the Pro plan, but you can upgrade from Starter to Pro at any time.
+There is no separate trial for the Pro plan, but you can upgrade from Plus to Pro at any time.
 Visit yt2text.cc/auth/signup to create your account and start processing videos immediately.

 Troubleshooting